Tosaint Ricketts

-Tosaint Antony Ricketts (born 6 August 1987) is a Canadian former professional soccer player.
-He last played for the Vancouver Whitecaps FC and, until 2020, the Canada national team as a forward.
+Tosaint Antony Ricketts (born 6 August 1987) is a Canadian former professional soccer player who played as a forward.

 Club career

 Early career

 Ricketts was one of the top short-distance runners in Alberta, and he began his youth career playing Division I soccer for the Green Bay Phoenix at University of Wisconsin Green Bay.

 MyPa

 Ricketts joined Veikkausliiga club MyPa in 2009.
 He made his debut on 4 March 2009 and scored his first goal against Kuopion Palloseura on 13 June.
 He scored three goals in the Europa League against Politehnica Timișoara who became interested in signing him.

 Politehnica Timișoara

 On 19 November 2010 Ricketts signed with Romanian club Politehnica Timișoara for three years.
 At his presentation at the press conference, he said: "I'm glad I signed with Poli, to me is a step forward in my career.
 I can't wait to play at my new team and I can't wait to reunite "Poli" fans, which impressed me when I played here in Europa League with MyPa-47".
 He chose the number 87.
 On 26 February 2011, Ricketts made his debut for Politehnica Timișoara at Dan Păltinişanu in a 3–1 win against Gaz Metan Mediaş.
 He played twenty minutes in the match after replacing injured Marián Čišovský.
 Ricketts scored his first goal for Politehnica Timișoara on 5 March 2011 against CFR Cluj.
 He scored the winning goal in the 78th minute.
 Politehnica Timișoara was bankrupted in the summer of 2012, and Ricketts was released from his contract.